-DG800 Pro series provides the frequency counter function.
+DG900 Pro series provides the frequency counter function.
 It allows you to measure the frequency, period, duty cycle, positive pulse width and negative pulse width for the external input signal.
 The counter measuring signal is applied to the front-panel [Counter] connector.
-You can enter the counter setting menu in the following ways (for two-channel models):
+You can enter the counter setting menu in the following ways:

-- Click or tap the Counter label at the bottom of the interface to access the "Counter" menu. - Press the front-panel Counter key to access the "Counter" menu. - Press the front-panel On/Off key to access the "Counter" menu and enable the counter function.
+- Click or tap the Counter label at the bottom of the interface to access the "Counter" menu. - Press the front-panel counter key to access the "Counter" menu. - Press the front-panel On/Off key to access the "Counter" menu and enable the counter function.

-When the counter menu is enabled (for two-channel models), the original CH2 configuration area is replaced by the counter menu, as shown in the figure below.

-Click or tap the CH2 channel label or press the front-panel to disable the counter menu.
+When the counter menu is enabled, the original CH2 configuration area is replaced by the counter menu, as shown in the figure below.
+Click or tap the CH2 channel label or press the front-panel 2 to disable the counter menu.